eswan18/ethanswan.com/books/index.md

 ---

 #### Currently Reading
-*The Innovators: How a Group of Hackers, Geniuses, and Geeks Created the Digital Revolution* by Walter Isaacson
+*The Pragmatic Programmer* by David Thomas and Andrew Hunt